-On 26 February 2013, the Department of Health announced that the Mobility Allowanced scheme was closed to new applicants.
+In 2013, the Department of Health announced that the Mobility Allowanced scheme was closed to new applicants.
 An alternative scheme is being devised replace it.
 This alternative scheme will be called the Transport Support Scheme.
 In the meantime, the HSE continues to make monthly payments to people who were getting the Mobility Allowance at the time that the scheme closed.

 You are eligible for a Mobility Allowance if you meet the following conditions:

-The decision on whether or not you meet the medical criteria is made by the Health Service Executive (HSE) Senior Area Medical Officer for your area.
+The decision on whether or not you meet the medical criteria is made by the HSE Senior Area Medical Officer for your area.

 To determine the amount of Mobility Allowance you will receive, you calculate your total assessable income.
 Some income is not assessable (see Non-Assessable Income below).
 In the case of a couple both your incomes are added together.
 Any amount in excess of the appropriate weekly social welfare payment for your family is deducted from the maximum amount of weekly Mobility Allowance payable to you.

 The appropriate social welfare payment is Disability Allowance where you are under age 66 and State Pension (Non-Contributory) where you are over age 66.
 The appropriate weekly payment depends on whether you are a couple and have dependent children or not.
 To calculate the maximum weekly Mobility Allowance, you multiply the monthly rate (see Rates below) by 12 and then divide by 52.